 When you change your trays, it serves the same purpose as when you get the wires of your braces tightened with traditional braces treatment.
 As your teeth adapt to their new position, it's time to get them started moving on to the next position in your orthodontic treatment plan.

-If you opt for in-office invisible braces, then you'll need to ask your dentist or orthodontist if you want to begin treatment.
+If you opt for in-office invisible braces, then you'll need to talk to your dentist or orthodontist if you want to begin treatment.

 But if you want dental aligners, the process is a bit different than traditional braces.
 Clear aligners are also considerably cheaper than Invisalign and traditional braces.